OndrejSladky/kmercamel/src/README.md

 In the bidirectional model, we additionally always merge the reverse complements of `a` and `b`, while never merging two reverse complementary strings.

+To achieve high performance, the problem is split into three parts.
+In the first step, we realize that first k-mers with overlap *k-1* are merged in no specific order, which corresponds to computing greedy simplitigs.
-To achieve high performance, the problem is split into two parts.
-In the first, we for each *k*-mer compute its successor without actually merging them, and we obtain the masked superstring in the second part.
+In the second step, for each simplitig we compute its successor without actually merging them, and we obtain the masked superstring in the last step.
 To quickly find the two most overlapping *k*-mers, we, starting from the largest overlap length, create a map of prefixes to *k*-mers and then iterate over the suffixes.
-Since this map is quite memory demanding, we store at each time only a part of the *k*-mers and repeat the process that many times (which can be turned off).
+Since this map can be quite memory demanding for pan-genomes, we store at each time only a part of the *k*-mers and repeat the process that many times.
-In order for this not to be as time-consuming, we first partially sort the *k*-mers using bucket sort.

 The global greedy is implemented in the `global.h` file.